browserengineering/book/book/browsersandweb.md

-In the early days, the Internet was a world wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over bespoke, application-specific protocols.
+In the early days, the Internet was a world wide network of computers, largely at universities, labs, and major corporations, linked by physical cables and communicating over application-specific protocols.
 The early web built on this foundation.
-Web pages were files stored on specific computers, and web browsers used an application-specific protocol to request them.
+Web pages were files in a specific format stored on specific computers, and web browsers used a custom protocol to request them.
 URLs for web pages named the computer and the file, and early servers did little besides read files from a disk.
 The logical structure of the web mirrored its physical structure.